KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Export dashboard
 ------------------------------------------------------------------------------------------------------------------------
 The below image shows how to export the contents of a dashboard by using the *Export* functionality available in the menu.
+From the three dots, select *Export* and then one of the three options: PDF, XLSX, PNG.

 .. figure:: media/image107.png